nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 TrackO will add `20 units` of `Keychain` to your inventory list, with the cost price of `$1` and selling price `$3.50`.
 The `Item` has the description `Silicone keychain with a metal buckle` and tag `Souvenir`.
   <br>
-  The following result will be displayed in the application.
+  The following result will be displayed in the application:
   <img src="./images/user-guide/AddiExample.png" alt="AddiExample">

 [Back to top &#8593;](#welcome-to-trackos-user-guide)